-Figure 4-9-18: Voice VLAN Configuration Page Screenshot
+Figure 4-9-17: Voice VLAN Configuration page Screenshot

 Object Description • Mode Indicates the Voice VLAN mode operation.
 We must disable MSTP feature before we enable Voice VLAN.
 It can avoid the conflict of ingress filter.
 Possible modes are: ■ Enabled: Enable Voice VLAN mode operation. ■ Disabled : Disable Voice VLAN mode operation.
 VLAN ID Indicates the Voice VLAN ID.
 It should be a unique VLAN ID in the system and cannot equal each port PVID.
-It is conflict configuration if the value equal management VID, MVR VID, PVID etc. The allowed range is 1 to 4095.
+It is conflict configuration if the value equal management VID, MVR VID, PVID etc.

+The allowed range is 1 to 4095.
 Aging Time Indicates the Voice VLAN secure learning age time.
 The allowed range is 10 to 10000000 seconds.
 It used when security mode or auto detect mode is enabled.
-In other cases, it will based hardware age time.
-The actual age time will be situated in the [age_time; 2 age_time] interval.
+In other cases, it will based hardware age time. - The actual age time will be situated in the [age_time; 2 age_time] interval.
 Traffic Class Indicates the Voice VLAN traffic class.
 All traffic on Voice VLAN will apply this class. • Mode Indicates the Voice VLAN port mode.
-Possible port modes are: ■ Disabled: Disjoin from Voice VLAN.
+When the port mode isn't equal disabled, we must disable MSTP feature before we enable Voice VLAN.
+It can avoid the conflict of ingress filtering.
+Possible port modes are: ■ Disabled : Disjoin from Voice VLAN.
 Auto: Enable auto detect mode.
 It detects whether there is VoIP phone attached to the specific port and configures the Voice VLAN members automatically.
-Forced: Force join to Voice VLAN. • Port Security Indicates the Voice VLAN port security mode.
+Forced: Force join to Voice VLAN.
+Port Security Indicates the Voice VLAN port security mode.
 When the function is enabled, all non-telephone MAC address in Voice VLAN will be blocked 10 seconds.
-Possible port modes are: ■ Enabled: Enable Voice VLAN security mode operation. ■ Disabled : Disable Voice VLAN security mode operation.
+Possible port modes are: Enabled : Enable Voice VLAN security mode operation. ■ Disabled : Disable Voice VLAN security mode operation.
+Port Discovery Indicates the Voice VLAN port discovery protocol.
+It will only work when auto Protocol detect mode is enabled.
+We should enable LLDP feature before configuring discovery protocol to "LLDP" or "Both".
+Changing the discovery protocol to "OUI" or "LLDP" will restart auto detect process.
+Possible discovery protocols are: OUI: Detect telephony device by OUI address.
+LLDP : Detect telephony device by LLDP.
+Both: Both OUI and LLDP. · ·